oliviazow/PyIntro202202/README.md

-# PyIntro202202
+# PythonIntroduction
-Repo for Peer2Peer Open Course "Python Introduction" starting from 2022 Feb
+Source code for the open course Python Introduction